PET APPROVED/VET APPROVED

 COMMENTS FROM LOVINMYPUP ADMINISTRATOR:

 I LOVED THE WAY THIS ARTICLE DISSECTED THE THANKSGIVING PLATE AND APPROACHED EACH FOOD AS ITS AFFECT ON YOUR DOG AND/OR CAT’S PHYSICAL WELLNESS.
-THE ONE THING THAT I WAS SHOCKED AT WAS THE #1 NO-NO IE. ALCOHOL.
+THE ONE THING THAT I WAS SHOCKED AT WAS THE #1 NO ALCOHOL.
 DOES ANYONE OUT THERE EVER GIVE YOUR DOG OR CAT ALCOHOL?
 I REALLY FIND THAT SO HARD TO BELIEVE.
 IN MY SENIOR YEAR OF HIGH SCHOOL I WAS ASSIGNED TO TESTS THE EFFECTS OF INGESTING ALCOHOL ON LAB MICE IN CHEMISTRY CLASS.
 I NOT ONLY GOT THE LITTLE CRITTER COMPLETELY DRUNK (IT WAS QUITE COMICAL TO SEE THE LITTLE GUY TRYING TO WALK AROUND HIS CAGE).
 HOWEVER, I WAS HORRIFIED WHEN I WOKE UP THE NEXT MORNING AND CHECKED IN ON THE PURE WHITE MOUSE.
 I KILLED HIM WITH ALCOHOL.
 I WOULD NEVER THINK ABOUT GIVING A PET ALCOHOL EVER AGAIN.

 THE OTHER THING I LEARNED ABOUT THIS SPECIAL DINNER WAS TOO WATCH OUT FOR THINGS MADE WITH SUBSTITUTE SWEETENER.
 HAVING SEVERAL DIABETIC FAMILY MEMBERS, I NOW KNOW I NEED TO ASK IF SUGAR SUBSTITUTE WAS UTILIZED IN THE THINGS THAT MIGHT HAVE SWITCHED THE ADDITIVE AND NOT USED SUGAR.